 Trails could be uneven on some days.
 Trek days could be long, stretching to 8-9 hours.
 Highest altitude gained could be above 16,000 feet (5,000 m).
 There could be some high altitude camps where air is thin and temperature in minus.
 There usually would be long walks and climb on snow.
 Glacier/crevasse crossing possible.
 Chances of altitude sickness high.
 Weather is generally unpredictable with rain/snow chances any time.
 Few exit options.

-Pin Parvati, Goechala, Kanamo, Everest Base Camp, Warwan Valley are few of the difficult Himalayan treks we run.
+Pin Parvati, Goechala, Kanamo, Everest Base Camp, Warwan Valley are few of the difficult Himalayan treks.